Shemar Bartholomew: New York Jets

 After going unselected in the 2024 NFL draft, Bartholomew was signed by the New York Jets as an undrafted free agent.
 He was a standout in preseason, allowing no receiving yards on nine targets.
 He was waived on August 29, 2024.

 Carolina Panthers

 On August 28, 2024, Bartholomew was claimed off waivers by the Carolina Panthers.
 He had been the most in demand player on waivers, with four teams putting in a claim for him.

-Bartholomew was waived on August 26, 2025 and re-signed to the practice squad, but released the next day.
+Bartholomew was waived on August 26, 2025, and re-signed to the practice squad, but released the next day.

 Minnesota Vikings

 On November 11, 2025, Bartholomew was signed to the Minnesota Vikings' practice squad.
+He was released by the Vikings on November 25.

+Green Bay Packers

+On December 2, 2025, Bartholomew was signed to the Green Bay Packers' practice squad.
+He was promoted to the active roster on December 30.

+On August 30, 2026, Bartholomew was released by the Packers as part of final roster cuts.

+Tennessee Titans

+On September 1, 2026, Bartholomew signed with the Tennessee Titans practice squad.
+He was released on September 15.